 Bonus Points: Opportunities in the aging services industry are abundant.
 They include residential care facilities, assisted living, retirement communities, home care and home services, creative therapy initiatives, home modification programs, and hospice care.

-The MLTCA is a multi-USC school program that combines the social, psychological, and biological aspects of aging with training in the administration and management of long term care organizations.
+The MALTCA is a multi-USC school program that combines the social, psychological, and biological aspects of aging with training in the administration and management of long term care organizations.

 Requirements: 28 units of coursework

-Bonus Points: You will be participating in a joint program between the USC Davis School of Gerontology, the USC Marshall School of Business, the USC Leventhal School of Accounting, and the USC Sol Price School of Public Policy.
+Bonus Points: You will be participating in a joint program between the USC Leonard Davis School of Gerontology, the USC Leventhal School of Accounting, and the USC Sol Price School of Public Policy.

 This degree is for those who want to pursue a career in nutrition and dietetics.
-It can lead to working in health care facilities, long-term care and supported living environments, tertiary and community hospitals, university and school food service programs, a business involving personal wellness, private practice, scientific research on nutrition’s role in health and longevity, or in policy and advocacy.
+It can lead to working in hospitals, long-term care university and school food service programs, lifestyle coach and wellness, private practice, scientific research or in policy and advocacy.
 The program promotes health and longevity based on scientific evidence, integrating academic study with professional practice experience.

 Prerequisite courses must be completed before starting the program.